GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 present in the extension.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/8oLwFaq0VFIQtw4mcA91.png",
 alt="A browser window containing a page action displaying a popup", height="316", width="325" %}

+An extension using a popup can use the [declarative content API][api-dec-content] to set rules in the background script for when the popup is available to users.
+When the conditions are met, the background script communicates with the popup to make it's icon clickable to users.

+An extension can [override][docs-override] and replace the History, New Tab, or Bookmarks web page with a custom HTML file.

 ### Content scripts {: #contentScripts }